 First, let’s begin with all the great aspects of starting a cleaning business.

-Few Startup Costs: Starting a cleaning business is relatively inexpensive.
+Few Startup Costs: The cost of starting a cleaning business is relatively inexpensive.
 You won’t need to spend much money on advertising or marketing, and you can get started with just a few basic supplies.

 Easy To Start: A cleaning business is also easy to start.
 There’s no need for formal education or training, and you can start working right away.